azur1al/kaitlyns-blog/README.md

 - Added some comments to January 1st entry.

 08/05/2025
-- Moved the do you remember website files in here.
+- Moved the do you remember HTML and CSS files in here.

-To Do:
-- Assign colours to characters and implement them across websites.
-  - Ocean green/blue for Alana.
-  - White for Mother.
-  - Deep red for Father.
-- Complete all of the relevent blog entries (at least 12).
-- Write up relevent comments.
+20/05/2025
+- Moved The Seaside Twine piece HTML file here to test if it would work, which it does!